 ETOH is a shortened medical abbreviation for the word ethanol or ethyl alcohol.

-Ethanol (ETOH) may also be known as grain alcohol or drinking alcohol, however it is commonly referred to simply as alcohol as it is a main component of alcohol and is used as a chemical in beverages to enhance their flavor and ease/relax an individuals inhibitions.
+However, it is commonly referred to as alcohol as a central component of alcohol.
+It is used as a chemical in beverages to enhance their flavor and ease/relax an individual’s inhibitions.

-As is likely assumed ethyl alcohol is typically ingested into the body via the mouth as a drink.
+People often ingest ethyl alcohol into the body as a drink.

-There are many kinds of alcohols that can serve different purposes depending on their molecular make up.
+Many kinds of alcohol can serve different purposes depending on their molecular makeup.

-ETOH (ehtyl alcohol) refers to a particular type of alcohol that is comprised of two carbon molecules.
+ETOH (ethyl alcohol) is a particular type of alcohol comprised of two carbon molecules.

-Alcohols that are composed of two carbon molecules are given the prefix ethyl (ET) while alcohols that do not contain two carbon molecules are given a different prefix.
+Alternatively, alcohols that do not contain two carbon molecules receive a different prefix.

 All alcohols have an (O) oxygen and (H) hydrogen molecule, which makes up the OH part of ETOH.

-Simply put ETOH is a two carbon alcohol with an oxygen and hydrogen molecule.
+Simply put, ETOH is two-carbon alcohol with an oxygen and hydrogen molecule.